kneath/kneath.github.com/offsets/index.md

 ## Promising Projects

 I have hopes that these projects either temporarily prevent greenhouse gasses from being released, or provide a framework toward a carbon-negative process.
-I have either invested or otherwise donated to these organizations in the past.
+I have invested or otherwise donated to these organizations, and I like what they're doing.

 <ul class="nonprofits">
   <li>